cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

     password: secrets-accessors/db_password # the value is one element in the variable-ids list
 ```

-#### Fetching how we fetch relevant K8s Secrets
+#### Fetch relevant K8s Secrets using a predefined label

-With the decoupling of Secrets Provider and application pod, we can know what types of K8s Secrets the pod requires by either of the following ways:
+With the decoupling of Secrets Provider and application pod, we can know what K8s Secrets to fill from Conjur by either of the following ways:

 |      | Fetch/Update K8s Secret                                      | Pros                                                         | Cons                                                         | UX                                                           | Effort estimation |
 | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ----------------- |